10,000 Albertans evacuated due to wildfires

 LEDUC COUNTY

-An evacuation order was issued at 3:30 p.m. on Thursday for everyone living from Range Road 41 east to Range Road 35, and from Township Road 494 north to Township Road 495.

-The area is just northeast of the village of Warburg in Leduc County.
+The area of Range Road 41 east to Range Road 35, and from Township Road 494 north to Township Road 495, in Leduc County is evacuated.
+The area is northeast of the village of Warburg.

+Everyone in the area was told to leave immediately and take important documents, medication, pets, and supplies to be away from home for at least three days.
+Evacuees are to call 780-955-4546 to register with the county.
+Anyone who needs help evacuating should call 780-955-4546.

-A wildfire is burning on Range Road 40 north of Township Road 494, and southeast winds are pushing the fire toward a group of homes in the area, the alert says.
+A wildfire is burning near Range Road 40 north of Township Road 494.

+As of 8 p.m.
+Thursday, officials said the fire was contained and crews would remain there overnight monitoring for flare ups and dealing with hot spots.

+At this time, too, Range Road 40 between Township Roads 494 and 495 was closed.

 BEAVER LAKE CREE NATION